sloede/GASPI.jl/README.md

 As a workaround, this repository provides two auxiliary utilities:
 [`storeenv.jl`](utils/storeenv.jl) and [`launcher.jl`](utils/launcher.jl).
 They
-help you to run a GPI-2-powered Julia program on a cluster with the environment set up using, e.g., Lmod.
+help you to run a GPI-2-powered Julia program on a cluster with the environment set up using, e.g., Lmod, by storing the entire environment and reloading it..

 First, go to the folder from which you want to start your GASPI-parallelized Julia program and execute the `storeenv.jl` script: